 The importance of data science

-If the shape of the heart becomes a basic detail collected in clinical settings, you may start to see changes that predict heart disease and other problems.
-Images of the vascular system such as those used for the study can provide an enormous amount of scientific clues that are not used today.
+If the shape of the heart becomes a basic detail collected in clinical settings, we may begin to see changes that will predict heart disease and other problems.
+Images of the vascular system like those used in the study can provide a huge amount of scientific clues that are not used today.

-L'artificial intelligence can really do a lot in the analysis and correlation of this huge amount of data: it is one of the tasks for which we expect important results in the near future.
+THEartificial intelligence it can really do a lot in the analysis and correlation of this enormous amount of data: it is one of the tasks for which we expect important results in the near future.